zwoodhead/A2_Analysis/README.md

 # A2_Analysis
-ERC Project A2 Analysis Files
+ERC CANDICE Project A2 ("Assessing reliability of language laterality measures using fTCD") Analysis Files Created by zwoodhead, June 2018

+Scripts and R project saved on H:\github\A2_Analysis Data saved on Dropbox\Project A2\A2_Data

+Project preregistered on OSF: https://osf.io/tkpm2/